-In Canada, a majority of industry-owned RBs are controlled by a handful of large, multi-national corporations with diverse revenue streams.
-It is not uncommon for a Canadian company to generate revenue from the manufacturing of modular units, from hospitality-related services attributed to workforce housing accommodations (i.e., facility service and catering), and from construction projects such as multifamily housing developments.
+In Canada, most of the industry owned RBs are controlled by a handful of large, multinational corporations with diverse revenue streams.
+It is not uncommon for a Canadian company to generate revenue from the manufacturing of modular units, from hospitalityrelated services attributed to workforce housing accommodations (i.e., facility service and catering), and from construction projects such as multifamily housing developments.
 To the greatest extent possible, MBI separated and did not include revenue from construction projects or facility services for purposes of this report.
 This data focuses on the leasing and sales revenue of relocatable buildings and equipment.